shamsup/flexible-ui/README.md

 - Improved contrast, padding, and margins

 #### Installation
-Go to settings within Atom, select Install and search for Flexible under themes.
+Go to settings within Atom, select Install and search for Shamsup under themes.

 Or install directly from the console:

-`apm install flexible-ui`
+`apm install shamsup-ui`